Spaghetti love: Hard facts about the long noodle

 A delicious lunch in Florence

-Top 3: Spaghetti: export hit since the Middle Ages
+Top 3: Export hits since the Middle Ages

 Spaghetti was first reported in the 12th century.
 The cartographer, geographer and botanist Muhammed al-Idrisi lived at the court of the Norman King Roger II in Sicily at that time.
 Al-Idrisi also travelled through Sicily at this time.